JeanGrd/JeanGrd/README.md

 Currently, I hold the position of **Data Engineer** at _Thales Alenia Space_, specializing in transforming raw data into meaningful information through methods of data analysis and management.

-My role involves developing, constructing, testing, and maintaining data architectures,
+My role involves developing, constructing, testing, and maintaining data architectures.

 ## 📫 Get in Touch
 - Email at **jean.gd@outlook.fr**